RyanStan/ConiferOS/README.md

 ### Disk Operations
 [disk.h](src/disk/disk.h) provides structures to represent attached disks and to read blocks from a given disk.
-To search and initialize structures for all the disks, the entry point is `disk_search_and_init()`.
+The entry point to search for disks and generate the needed structures is `disk_search_and_init()`.
-However, dynamic disk mounting isn't available yet, and thus the code expects to have only one disk formatted for the FAT filesystem attached.
+However, dynamic disk mounting isn't available yet, and therefore the code expects to have only one disk formatted for the FAT filesystem attached.

-To make life easier, [disk_stream.h](src/disk/disk_stream.h) allows us to work with arbitrary sizes from disk by providing a disk stream interface.
-This is the foundation for the filesystem driver.
+To make life easier, [disk_stream.h](src/disk/disk_stream.h) allows us to read and write arbitrary sizes from disks by providing a disk stream interface.
+This is the foundation for filesystem drivers.

-### The Virtual FIle System Layer
+### The Virtual Filesystem Layer
-Much like of Linux provides a virtual file system independent of the underlying file system, [file.h](src/fs/file.h), allows for filesystems to be dynamically inserted at runtime (see `fs_insert_filesystem`).
+Much like how Linux provides a virtual file system independent of the underlying filesystem implementation, [file.h](src/fs/file.h), allows for filesystems to be dynamically inserted at runtime (see `fs_insert_filesystem`).
 These dynamically inserted filesystems must conform to the `filesystem` struct.
 This means they must provide several functions like `fs_open`, `resolve`, `fs_read`, etc.
-The `resolve` function is especially important - when initializing disks, the disk code will attempt to resolve each disk against a given filesystem.
-Thus, each filesystem must implement this `resolve` function so that the disk can pair a filesystem implementation to a given disk.
+The `resolve` function is especially important: when initializing disks, the disk code will attempt to resolve each disk against a given filesystem.
+Thus, each filesystem must implement this `resolve` function so that the disk layer can pair a filesystem implementation to a given disk.

 ### FAT Filesystem